-The Mobile App Dashboard gives you a high-level overview of how your application is performing, including the following:
+The Mobile App Dashboard provides a high-level overview of how your application is performing, including the following:

-- a geo dashboard, displaying where your requests originate, including a variety of key performance metrics
+- Geo dashboard, displaying where your requests originate, including a variety of key performance metrics

-- a set of aggregated usage statistics, by device, carrier, connection type, OS version, and app version
+- Set of aggregated usage statistics, by device, carrier, connection type, OS version, and app version

 Access the Mobile App Dashboard View

 - From the left navigation bar of your application, select Mobile App Dashboard.